 In reality, however, Ardaev suggested, “it’s unlikely that Tillerson would succeed in speaking with Russia in the language of ultimatums, as the publication itself makes clear.”

 Indeed, three years after the introduction of Western sanctions against Russia over Ukraine, including Crimea, Moscow has refused to budge on the issue.
 In Syria, repeated efforts over the course of nearly six years by Western powers to oust Assad have only led to Russia strengthening its own presence there, in support of the country’s legitimate government and its fight against terrorism.

-Posted by GPD on April 11, 2017, With 1319 Reads Filed under World.
+Posted by GPD on April 11, 2017, With 1326 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.